 The University is registered in the United States as a 501 (c) (3) not-for-profit organization.
 This means that The American University of Rome receives funding from sources such as tuition fees and donations and the money that comes into the institution is invested directly back into the maintenance and development of our services.
 We have no investors standing to release profits from our institution.

 The United States Department of Education has determined that The American University of Rome is a recognized and established foreign university eligible under Title IV of the HEA, and specifically, for the William D. Ford Federal Direct Student Loan Program.
 Direct Loans are low-interest loans for students and parents to help pay for the cost of a student’s education after high school.
 The lender is the U.S. Department of Education rather than a bank or other financial institution and you must be a U.S. citizen or eligible non-U.S. citizen to qualify for these loans.

 Recognition & accreditation

-The American University of Rome is recognized by the Italian Ministry of Education as an American University duly authorized to operate in Italy as a Foreign Higher Education Institution.
+The American University of Rome is recognized by the Italian Ministry of Education, University and Research as an American University duly authorized to operate in Italy as a Foreign Higher Education Institution.
 The American University of Rome's degrees, accompanied by a Statement of Comparability or a Dichiarazione di valore (Certified Degree Equivalency) is valid for admission to Italian graduate degree programs such as the laurea magistrale or Italian first level Master programs.